About this curriculum

 Summary

 The document includes an overview of Montessori principles and developmental characteristics for each plane or stage of development from birth to eighteen years.
-A summary of content strands, knowledge, skills and understanding as well as resources and activities are included in a table for each of the curriculum areas for children aged birth to twelve years.
-An outline of possible topics and areas of study for the adolescent aged twelve to eighteen is also included.
+A summary of content strands, knowledge, skills and understanding as well as activities, materials and resources are included in a table for each of the curriculum areas for children aged birth to twelve years and for the adolescent aged twelve to eighteen is also included.

-This website features updated content from the Montessori National Curriculum (MNC).
-This content is currently awaiting further community consultation and ACARA’s review process.
-The 2011 version of the curriculum is recognised as an alternative national curriculum framework by the Australian Curriculum Assessment and Reporting Authority (ACARA).
+This website features updated content from the Montessori National Curriculum (MNC) recognised as an alternative national curriculum framework by the Australian Curriculum Assessment and Reporting Authority (ACARA) as of December 2025.
 It is listed on ACARA's Recognition Register.

 Preface

-The Montessori National Curriculum provides a curriculum outline for the child from birth to eighteen years and helps to ensure a smooth transition from one developmental stage to the next.
+Consequently, we recognise that this Australian Montessori National Curriculum provides a curriculum outline for the child from birth to eighteen years and helps to ensure a smooth transition from one developmental stage to the next.
 This document reflects our commitment to ensuring on-going quality and consistency within Montessori environments.
-The document will undergo regular review to ensure its relevance to current developments in neuropsychology, pedagogy and technology.
+The document will undergo regular review to ensure its relevance to current areas impacting education such as developments in neuropsychology, pedagogy and technology.

-The Montessori Australia Group encourages all Montessori settings to participate in the Montessori Quality: Authentic Practice (MQ:AP) process.
+The Montessori Australia Group encourages all Montessori settings to participate in the Montessori Registered (MR) process.
 Participation is centred on continual self-reflection and commitment to Standards of Montessori Authentic Practice so as to offer the best possible educational environment to all children.
-The development of the Montessori National Curriculum is an important part of the Montessori Quality: Authentic Practice process.
+The development of the Montessori National Curriculum is an important part of the Montessori Registered process.

 This document draws on the expertise and experience of people in both the international and national Montessori sector representing work with children from birth to eighteen years.
 We thank all those who generously contributed and look forward to working with all those in Montessori settings as we enter this next exciting stage of ensuring quality Montessori education for all children.